AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/headers.md

 - `cf-ray` - Generated automatically
 - `x-request-id` - Generated automatically, if the header is not provided in the request

-These headers allow you to track and debug requests by assigning a request-specific ID number.
-If you provide the `x-request-id` in the request header, then the response includes this header.
+These headers allow you to track and debug requests by assigning a request-specific ID numbers.
+If you provide your own `x-request-id` in the request header, then the response includes the specified header instead of an automatically generated one.
 For example:

 ```json
 {